George Tyne: Early life

+Career

-Tyne, born in Philadelphia, Pennsylvania, began his acting career under the name Buddy Yarus.
+Tyne began his acting career under the name Buddy Yarus.
 He used that name when appearing in the 1945 war film Objective Burma!, and in the Laurel and Hardy film The Dancing Masters (1943).
 As "George Tyne" he appeared in A Walk in the Sun, Sands of Iwo Jima and Thieves Highway.

 Tyne also appeared on Broadway in a number of roles, including the hit 1954 play Lunatics and Lovers.